ade-sede/home-dashboard/kde-transit-widget/README.md

 2. Log-out from KDE and log-in again
 3. Configure server and credentials using the widget's builtin configuration pane

+## Testing

+1. Update config in `package/contents/config/main.xml` (Don't commit)
+2. `plasmoidviewer -a ./package/` to see your changes live

 ## Disclaimer

 Written 95% by AI.